 DIY Solar Panel Plans

 Building a solar panel power generating system is more complex than simply following the instructions in an Ikea box.
 Planning will make your project easier and more successful.
-Building a solar panel from scratch requires a basic understanding of electricity (watts, volts, amps), the ability to solder connections.
-You need familiarity with simple electrical testing equipment.
-You need access to basic carpentry tools to cut and drill wood and aluminum.
+Building a solar panel from scratch requires a basic understanding of electricity (watts, volts, amps), as well as the ability to solder connections.
+You need familiarity with simple electrical testing equipment, and access to basic carpentry tools to cut and drill wood and aluminum.
 If you plan to place your panel in a permanent location, you need to know how to mount the panel on your roof without causing damage, or set a post in the ground.
 Allocate sufficient time – DIY solar panels are not one-day projects.
 But if you can build a deck, you can build your very own solar power system.

 The table below sketches out the rough costs to create your own 60-watt panel.
 You’ll probably notice that the cost of creating your own panel is about the same as buying a ready-to-use panel.
-We’re not pointing this out to discourage you from building your own panel.
-Think of this as a chance to learn more about how photo-voltaic systems work.
+Don’t let this discourage you from building your own panel.
+Think of this as a chance to learn more about how photovoltaic (PV) systems work.

 Skill Level Required